aptech/docs/docs/CR-besselj.rst

     plotXY(x, y);

-In the code above, the calculation of both the first and second order Bessel functions assigns the return from the first order calculation to be the first column of y and the return from the calculation of the second order function to be the second column of y.
+In the code above, the calculation of both the first and second order Bessel functions assigns the return from the first order calculation to be the first column of *y* and the return from the calculation of the second order function to be the second column of *y*.

-The plotXY function treats each incoming column as a separate line.
+The :func:`plotXY` function treats each incoming column as a separate line.

 .. seealso:: Functions :func:`bessely`, :func:`mbesseli`, :func:`besselk`

-bessel